play-co/gcif/README.md

 -- Incorporate it into the GCIF codebase to make it a one-stop shop for games.

 + Java version of the encoder.

-+ Support for images as large as 65536x65536 with custom memory allocator and a container format that breaks the image into smaller chunks that are each GCIF compressed.